How to deal with withdrawal from smoking

 Cigarette cravings can start within 30 minutes of your last cigarette and can continue for up to six weeks.
 They usually last five to 20 minutes.
 It can be very tough to deal with cravings.
 Be aware that they will pass eventually.
 Distract yourself by doing something else.
 Going for a brisk walk or having an ice cold glass of water can help.

-Be kind to yourself as you deal with cravings.
+Remember, be kind to yourself as you deal with cravings.
 Giving up smoking is not easy.

 Change in energy levels